vviguie/hugo-website/content/publication/2025/delahais-2025-when-climate-impact/index.md

 - Vincent Viguié
 publication_types:
 - '3'
-abstract: 'Climate change is expected to cause increasingly severe economic and social disruptions, making adaptation a key pillar of climate policy.
-Assessing the economic costs of climate impacts is essential to inform adaptation strategies, especially when these costs are used to calibrate the scale of adaptation investments and to weigh adaptation needs against other policy priorities.
+abstract: 'Assessing the economic costs of climate change impacts is essential to inform adaptation strategies, especially when these costs are used to calibrate the scale of adaptation investments and to weigh adaptation needs against other policy priorities.
 Yet, estimates of these costs vary widely across studies.
 Here we compare the estimated economic cost of